|Image credit: 4.bp.blogspot.com

 Apart from the 10 terms and conditions I have listed above, there are others your website might need.
 I can’t exhaust them all here.

-Be sure you never “copy and paste” the terms and conditions of another site.
+Be sure you never “copy and paste” the terms of service of another site.
 Never.
 It can destroy your business.

-If you need any help with other terms and conditions to protect your e-commerce website, you can contact me.
+If you need any help with other terms of service to protect your e-commerce website, you can contact me.

 There is no reason you shouldn’t be making the best out of the present e-commerce evolution.